HubTou/portlint2/README.md

 ## FILES
 /usr/ports/INDEX-xx - where xx is the major version of FreeBSD that you are using (as I write this xx=14)

-The whole port tree under /ports/INDEX-xx - as root, get it with "portsnap fetch index", update it with "portsnap fetch update" and eventually update the Index with "cd /usr/ports ; make index"
+The whole port tree under /ports/INDEX-xx - as root, get it with "portsnap fetch index", update it with "portsnap fetch update" and ideally update the Index just after with "cd /usr/ports ; make index"

 ## EXIT STATUS
 The **portlint2** utility exits 0 on success, and >0 if an error occurs.